laravel/docs/database-testing.md

 If you would like to totally reset the database using migrations, you may use the `Illuminate\Foundation\Testing\DatabaseMigrations` trait instead.
 However, the `DatabaseMigrations` trait is significantly slower than the `RefreshDatabase` trait.

-<a name="using-model-factories"></a>
+<a name="model-factories"></a>
-## Using Model Factories
+## Model Factories

 When testing, you may need to insert a few records into your database before executing your test.
 Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using [model factories](/docs/{{version}}/eloquent-factories).
-First, review the [model factory documentation](/docs/{{version}}/eloquent-factories) to learn how to define your factories.

-For example, let's create a user that we can use in our test:
+To learn more about creating and utilizing model factories to create models, please consult the complete [model factory documentation](/docs/{{version}}/eloquent-factories).
+Once you have defined a model factory, you may utilize the factory within your test to create models:

     use App\Models\User;